tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 ### Qualitative Analysis

-The `pangram-ir-dataset` already has a [diffir](https://github.com/capreolus-ir/diffir) integration (because this is already included in the starting point) to render run files for qualitative analysis in TIRA.
+The `pangram-ir-dataset` image that we created above already has a [diffir](https://github.com/capreolus-ir/diffir) integration (because this is already included in the starting point) to render run files for qualitative analysis in TIRA.

 To render the run file produced above, please run: